ossd-s23/Coloring/CODE_OF_CONDUCT.md

 # Our Standards
 Examples of behavior that contributes to a positive environment for our community include:

-Be kind - show empathy to our Coloring community members.
+Be kind - show empathy to our Shady Notes community members.

 Be respectful - remember that it is normal for people to have differing opinions.